Jmion/SVProject/partie6/REPONSE.md

 ## Q.5.1

+It is the purpose of a map to associate key to values.
+Since the application is using key to decide which graph to show it is natural to use a map to store the graphs that are tied to the keys.
+A map only allows one instance of a object with the same key.
+A vector is simply not appropriate for such a use.
+We could of course use a vector but this would involve coding a wrapper around it to make it behave like a map.
+Lets use what is already done for use and use the one that the standard library has :)

 ## Q.5.2

 We have made the choice to add quite a bit of mechanics to all the classes that we want to monitor.
 We did this because it allows for almost no overhead when we are updating the graph.
 The environment has a mad that counts the number of

+# Q.5.3
+In our design we do not need to do any special treatment to have it behave properly.
+Since the stats are tied to an environment switching environment will switch stats as well.

 ## QUESTIONS
 Why are we declaring the eatable method in all the subclasses?
 It is the same everywhere.
 And why not use a visitor.